SHASTA BIKE MONTH & CHALLENGE

 The Shasta Bike Challenge is a collaborative effort of the bicycling community to engage new, old, and current cyclist to ride as much as they can whether it is for transportation or just for fun!
 Participants can register as an individual or join a team or workplace for the local challenge through the National Bike Challenge platform.
 The challenge is free and all level of riders are welcomed!
 On June 5th, the top three workplaces, teams, and individuals will be announced and awarded a certificate at the Shasta Bike Month & Challenge Celebration at Chain Gang.

-This year’s 2020 Challenge is from May 1st to 31st.
-All participants are entered into a free drawing for great prizes each day they ride their bicycle to work, on errands, for exercise, or wherever they may want to go (up to 31 entries)!
+This year’s 2020 Challenge was from May 1st to 31st.
+All participants were entered into a free drawing for great prizes each day they rode their bicycle to work, on errands, for exercise, or wherever they wanted to go (up to 31 entries)!

-All participants that live-in Shasta County will help our community rank up in miles and points for the National Bike Challenge where we compete against many other communities across the Nation.
+All participants that live-in Shasta County helped our community rank up in miles and points for the National Bike Challenge where we competed against many other communities across the Nation.
 In 2019, Shasta County ranked #2 Nationally at the end of May for its population size, and 4th overall in the National Bike Challenge, beating out much larger communities.
 In 2018, Shasta County ranked #2 overall Nationally.
-Every mile and every day of riding helps Shasta County inch closer to be the top contender in the National Bike Challenge and be recognized as the top cycling community in the Nation during Bike Month.
+Every mile and every day of riding helped Shasta County inch closer to be the top contender in the National Bike Challenge and be recognized as the top cycling community in the Nation during Bike Month.
 Ride on!